 Hash List Importer

 This script is designed to read one or more hash-items from a text-file and write them into a user-nominated hash-set in a new hash-library or a sorted binary file.
-See below for more details regarding the latter option.
+See below for information about the latter option.

 - Logical Size

 - SHA-1 Hash

 The name or logical-size fields may be left empty, but if the hash-library output-option has been chosen, either or both of the MD-5 and SHA-1 fields must contain a value, which must be 16 or 20-bytes (32 or 40-characters) in length respectively.
 If the option to output to a binary file has been chosen, the MD-5 hash-value must be present (the SHA-1 hash-value won’t be used).

-If the NSRL import option is chosen, the script will require the import-file to be called 'NSRLFile.txt'.
-This file must have the standard NSRL header-row plus the following fields:
+If the NSRL import option is chosen, the script will expect the import-file to be a minimal RDSv3 hash-set having a

 If the hash-library output-option is taken, the examiner must specify an empty folder into which the resultant library will be written; also, the name and category of the single hash-set which will house the newly-imported items in the library.